CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

     print(user)
     ```

-Sensei makes a request, retrieves the response, decodes it as JSON and pass it to response finalizer if it's defined.
+Sensei makes a request, retrieves the response, decodes it as JSON, and passes it to the response finalizer if it's defined.

 ```text
 User(email='john@example.com' id=1 name='John')
 ```

-That is, JSON finalizer is executed before response finalizer.
-Due to this, `Self` response type can be handled
+That is, the JSON finalizer is executed before the response finalizer.
+Due to this, the `Self` response type can be handled
 without a response finalizer.

 #### Usage